- Urinalysis is not the same as drug screening or pregnancy tests.

 - abdominal pain

 - back pain

 - blood in the urine

 - painful urination

-Urinalysis carries no risks to the patient as it simply requires you to urinate in a cup.
+Urinalysis carries no health risks, as you simply need to urinate in a cup.

-When you’re finished, you’ll place the lid on the cup and wash your hands.
-You’ll either bring the cup out of the bathroom with you, or leave it in a special box inside the bathroom.
+When you’re finished, place the lid on the cup and wash your hands.
+You’ll either bring the cup out of the bathroom or leave it in a designated compartment inside the bathroom.

-After you’ve provided your sample, your portion of the test is done.
-The sample will then be sent to a lab, or remain in the hospital if they have the necessary equipment.
+After you provide your sample, you’ve completed your portion of the test.
+The sample will then be sent to a lab or remain in the hospital if they have the necessary equipment.

 - bilirubin, a product of red blood cell death